mattmink/bsValidate/README.md

     pattern: /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/g,
     helpText: "This example checks for a URL.",
-    alert: "But you can put any valid regex pattern here" }
+    alert: "But you can put any valid regex pattern here" },
+  // Compare the field value against the value of another field
+  match: {
+    field: "fieldName",
+    helpText: "Use the [name] attribute of the field we're checking against.",
+    alert: "This compares the literal string values of the two fields.
+So '0.1' and '.10' do not match and will not validate."
+  }
 }
 ```